 In our society today, people are unduly influenced to be slim or considered “successful” in their life & love by the media and the fashion industry.
 People mistake the desire for adulation from others as an end in itself, wanting to be admired and seen by others as being something they don’t genuinely feel they are.
 The belief that image is all important rather than the integrity of the person often needs exploring and unraveling, challenging some of these “hard–wired” beliefs.

 Eating disorders often result from a combination of many factors: events, feelings or pressures leading to a feeling of inability to cope including low self-esteem, family relationships, problems with friends, the death of someone special, problems at work, school, college or at university, lack of confidence, sexual or emotional abuse.

-I believe that it is essential to build a strong relationship with you to help you discover your genuine feelings, explore ways to help express them appropriately, to substitute healthier behaviours and build self esteem, which is the foundation of helping with any Eating Disorders.
+It is essential to build a strong relationship with you to help you discover your genuine feelings, explore ways to help express them appropriately, to substitute healthier behaviours and build self esteem, which is the foundation of helping with any eating disorders.

 This often means longer term therapy (including Dialectic Behaviour Therapy) which would typically last between 12 and 20 sessions, or more, depending on your progress, taking time to enable you to become comfortable with investigating and accepting your genuine feelings, to build a firm foundation of self-esteem and to slowly make long lasting changes for the better.